Nothing beats the sensation of dipping in a swimming pool in the summer heat.

 If you have a swimming pool, it is safe to assume you will walk around the pool area barefoot.
 So, you need to ensure that the surface of your pool deck does not become too hot or slippery.
 Believe us - you would not want to scorch your feet or fall face-first on the ground when lounging around the swimming pool area.

-This is why the material is an important aspect to consider since it helps ensure your pool deck’s safety and usability.
+The material is essential since it helps ensure your pool deck’s safety and usability.
 Besides, it also determines the overall look and feel of your pool.

-There are different material types that can be used for pool decks, such as concrete, brick, stone tiles or wood.
+Different material types, such as concrete, brick, stone tiles or wood, can be used for pool decks, giving you more options.
 Concrete is a popular option since it is affordable, easy to maintain and offers a decent degree of safety.
-However, installing a concrete pool deck can be a reasonably complex task, so many people prefer wood, brick or stone tiles for their pool deck.
+However, installing a concrete pool deck can be a reasonably complex task that may take several days to complete, so many people prefer wood, brick or stone tiles for their pool deck.

 Wooden decks, in particular, are an excellent option since they are easy to install and relatively safe.
 This material does not heat up as quickly as stone or brick, which is an additional advantage.
-That said, we recommend using a protective layer over the wood to withstand elements like rain or snow.
+We recommend using a protective layer over the wood to withstand elements like rain or snow.
+In most cases, this will help extend the life of your wooden pool deck.

 Pool Decking Installation Tips

-Once you have finalised the decking material, you can proceed with the installation.
+You can proceed with the installation once you have finalised the decking material.
 Below are some tips to help you tackle this project efficiently.

 Pool Decking Plants Backyard